Royal New Zealand Society for the Prevention of Cruelty to Animals: Agricultural and entertainment animals

 The group has also been involved in campaigns against alleged mistreatment of livestock.
 This includes campaigns against battery hens and pregnant sow pigs kept in "sow stalls" for up to 16 weeks without being able to move or turn around.

 Individual branches of the group have also been involved in unofficial campaigns, not directly recognised by the national body.
 A successful campaign by the Auckland arm of the organisation saw an end to rodeos at the Auckland Easter Show.
 There have also been moves to have rodeos outlawed altogether.

 Domestic pets

 The charity group has collaborated with the New Zealand Veterinary Association on a campaign against the tail docking of dogs.
 The SPCA claimed tail docking was an outdated and cosmetic practice which offered no benefits but causes unnecessary pain to the animal.
-The New Zealand Kennel Club purported there was no scientific evidence to support any of the SPCA's claims and said tail docking should be up to owners' preference.
-No decision was ever passed into law.
+No decision was passed into law at the time.
+Tail docking later became an offence with the passing of the Animal Welfare (Care and Procedures) Regulations 2018, except where the procedure is performed by a veterinarian for therapeutic purposes.

 In late 2012 an SPCA campaign which involved teaching dogs was featured on TV3 current affairs show Campbell Live.
 The campaign received international attention, and was covered by The Guardian, BBC News, Metro UK, Huffington Post, and the Financial Times.